 This event is open to members of the host clubs and friends who accompany members.
 It is not a public event, but visitors known to members are welcome.
 Other regional clubs may also have received invitations.
 Attendees will be asked to make an entry in the Visitor Log to be set up in the Main Pavilion.
 It is important for the organisers to keep a record of visitor numbers for the event.

 Nothing.
-This event is funded entirely by donations from EMDRC, FAMPARC, (two other clubs pending) and the Radio Amateur Society of Australia.
+This event is funded entirely by donations from sponsoring clubs and the Radio Amateur Society of Australia.

 If you intend to stay but don’t want to cook on the Saturday evening, you can grab a take-away dinner from nearby Drouin. (excellent Fish & Chip and Pizza shops are in the main street) Otherwise, bring some food along to put on the barbecue provided.
 A small pavilion will also be set up with free tea & coffee making facilities.